Family law is a broad subject of legal practice, covering many facets and degrees of legal complexity.

 However, the term has grown to mean more than simply the administrative dissolution of a marriage; this is because divorce-related steps are really intertwined with some of the Family Law issues listed above, especially family property, child support, and custody.
 In short, “Divorce Law” can be viewed as a sub-set of the broader topic of Family Law.

 Our legal staff understands that separation and divorce is an emotional time, and we are committed to providing a personal approach to all our clients.
-Our team of Toronto family lawyers understands that each family situation is unique, and we will take the time to listen to your situation so we can understand your family values.
+Our team understands that each family situation is unique, and we will take the time to listen to your situation so we can understand your family values.
 We advocate on your behalf to ensure you receive the best possible outcome in your Toronto family law case.
 The goal of our family law practice is to resolve disputes through mediation and negotiation to save you time so you can move forward with your life.
 If it is required, our lawyers and staff have extensive experience in litigating cases in both the Superior Court and Ontario Court of Justice.

-Nussbaum Law provides legal services in all areas of family law and divorce law.
-Nussbaum Law also provides wills and estate legal services.
+Nussbaum Family Law provides legal services in all areas of family law and divorce law.
+Nussbaum Family Law also provides wills and estate legal services.
 We are committed to bettering the lives of those we represent by providing efficient, cost-effective, and quality legal services.

-FAQs on Family Law and Hiring a Toronto Family Lawyer
+FAQs on Ontario Family Law

 1. Can you represent yourself at a family law trial?

 Yes, you can opt to represent yourself at a family law trial.
 However, family law does have a lot of technicalities that most laymen do not have a complete grasp on.
-It is still best to hire a family lawyer or at least consult one before heading to trial.
+It is still best to hire a lawyer or at least consult one before heading to trial.

 2. Will a jury be present in a family trial?